kaumudpa/wagmi_flutter_web/README.md

 🔴 Not Implemented Yet.\
 🟠 Work In Progress.\
 ✅ Implemented.\
-🛠️ Lacks WASM Support.
-(Needs rework in future.)
+🛠️ Blocks WASM Support.
+(Needs rework in future.)\
-📄 TODO to be managed
+📄 TODO to be managed.

 For more details, refer to the [API documentation](https://wagmi.sh/core/api/actions).